Volunteer with Ruth's House

 Ruth’s House Antiques & More- help in the running of the retail outlet by helping customers.

-House Monitors- provides oversight of the shelter and residents maintaining a clean, safe and comfortable, healing environment.
+House Monitors- provide oversight of the shelter and residents maintaining a clean, safe and comfortable, healing environment.

-Job Skills Trainers – providing training for individuals and groups in such areas as interviewing skills, typing, computer literacy, basic accounting, cooking, and other trades.
+Life Skills Trainers – providing training or coaching for individuals and groups in such areas as healthy eating, interviewing skills, budgeting, yoga, etc.

-Gardeners – assisting the maintenance staff with landscaping around the shelter.
+Gardeners – assist with landscaping and gardening around the shelter.